 Small Business SEO Tips to Get Your Site Ranking

-If you're going to be working on your SEO for your business, there are numerous ways to help get your site ranking.
+If you're going to be working on your SEO for your business, there are numerous ways to help get your site ranking through careful planning, optimization and by using local SEO services.
 Here are 10 small business SEO tips that focus solely on things you can do to get started.

 Please note: While these tips are also relevant to other types of business, they've been put together primarily for small websites to promote your brick and mortar or service business.